asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Non-Blocking Code Reviews

-Since code is reviewed continuously as the code is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
-In these blocking code reviews the author has to switch contexts and start other work until the review is completed and comments are ready to be addressed.
+Since code is reviewed continuously as it is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
+In these blocking code reviews the author has to switch contexts and start other work until the review is completed and the reviewer comments are ready to be addressed.
 This context switching adds significant inefficiencies into the daily work.

 #### Author's Mind